simphotonics/generic_enum/generic_enum/README.md

 0. Add the import directives shown above.
 1. Add a part statement referencing the generated file `dpi_resolution.g.dart`.
-2. Define an enumeration.
+2. Define an enumeration and annotate it with @GenerateJsonExtension().
-3. Define an extension on the enumeration and annotate with @GenerateJsonExtension().
+3. Define a public extension on the enumeration.
-4. Define a getter mapping each instance of the enum to its base value.
+4. Define a getter mapping each instance of the enum to a unique const value with arbitrary data-type.
+ (Inspired by this [issue comment]).

 5. Configure the build targets (and amend the generate_for entry).
    In your local `build.yaml` file add configurations for the builder `json_builder` provided by the package [generic_enum_builder].